JuniorBecari10/calendar/README.md

 When was designed to be simple and operated entirely by the terminal.

-- It was written in plain C (with the C11 standard);
+- It is written in plain C (in the C11 standard);
 - Runs fully offline, and all the data the app uses stays in your computer;
 - The project has no external dependencies;
-- Alarms use the 24-hour format.
+- Alarms use the 24-hour format, and dates use the ISO 8601 format.

 The current version is `v1.0 Beta`.